usnistgov/sesame/doc/tutorial/analysis.rst

 field names of the named tuples are ``sites``, ``location``, ``dos``, ``energy``, ``sigma_e``, ``sigma_h``, ``transition``, ``perp_dl``.
 The last field contains the lattice distance perpendicular to the line of defects.
-It is necessary to normalize the recombination velocity and in 2D.
+It is necessary to normalize the recombination velocity in 2D.

 .. seealso:: In case the methods available in the :func:`~sesame.analyzer.Analyzer` are not enough (especially in 3D), the